 Can We Let Go Of Past Heartbreaks?

 Not letting go of past heartbreaks will cause us to attract the wrong type of relationships or the complete opposite—running to the hills to prevent any heartbreak from occurring again.
-Either scenario, our judgment is clouded—like deciding that we really like or dislike someone when we're sloppily drunk.
+Either scenario, our judgment is clouded—like deciding that we "really" like or dislike someone when we're sloppily drunk.
 Yikes!
-Unless we are aware that we are still holding on to past heartbreaks then how can we be truly open to love?
+Unless we are aware that we are still holding on to past hurt then how can we be truly open to love?

 10 Clues that we are still dealing with past heartbreaks: